How I Grew My Pinterest Visibility by 500% in One Month

 Sounds familiar?
 I felt so overwhelmed and clueless, but eventually, I figured it out and I bet you can to it as well, even if you read about Pinterest for a business first time in your life.

 How was I able to overcome that feeling?
 I’ve started to use BoardBooster*.
-Keep on reading and you’ll get more information about it, but in the meanwhile, grab your FREE 18 page e-book tutorial how to use it and make it work for you.
+Keep on reading and you’ll get more information about it.

 After research, I’ve decided to change my personal account to a business one, changed the name to @mintswiftdesign and added relevant boards showcasing my design work, as well as the one targeted to my ideal client.
 You can convert your Pinterest account from a personal account to a business account here.